RGivisiez/Blood-Vessel-Segmentation/README.md

 ## Future implementations:

 - [ ] Get better labels for image segmentation.
 - [ ] Obfuscate background blood vessels.
-Although the algorithm learns how to ignore the bottom vessels, removing them will speed up the train and improve the segmentation.
 - [ ] Splitting the vessels into different classes based on their diameter and changing the loss to focal loss should improve the segmentation of the tiny vessels.

 ## Prerequisites: